-C. Summer Appointments
+4.3.B.1b Summer Appointments

-The president-chancellor is responsible for the academic program during the summer session on his/her campus.
-Appointments to the faculty for the summer session will be made by the chancellor, on recommendations made by department chairpersons through their respective deans and the office of Academic Affairs, on the basis of teaching requirements for the summer program.
-Summer faculty appointments must be approved by the President-Chancellor of the Southern University System.
+The Chancellor is responsible for the academic program during the summer session on his/her campus.
+Appointments to the faculty for the summer session will be made by the Chancellor, on recommendations made by Department Chairpersons through their respective Deans and the Provost, on the basis of teaching requirements for the summer program.
+Tenured and tenure-track faculty shall be given precedence in the assignment of courses for the summer session.

 Each department shall develop a plan for summer employment that is fair and equitable, taking into consideration the availability of funds, demand for courses, professional experience and qualifications of departmental faculty members.
-Departmental summer employment plans shall be subject to the approval of the appropriate dean, the chief academic officer and the President-Chancellor.
-For faculty engaged exclusively in undergraduate instruction, full time status is defined as a class load of six (6) hours or twelve (12) contact hours.
-Faculty who teach six hours at the undergraduate level during summer session shall be entitled to two-ninths of their nine month salary as compensation.
-For the purposes of summer compensation, a faculty member who teaches one (1) course at the master's level shall be entitled to seventy five (75) percent of the monthly salary that he/she would receive during the fall and spring semesters.
-A course load of three (3) hours shall be considered full time for faculty members teaching at the Ph.D. level during the summer session.
-Such faculty shall be compensated at two-ninths of their nine month salary if they teach three hours at the doctoral level during the summer sessions.
-Any hours above the minimum criteria for full time status shall be considered as overloads for the purposes of calculating summer compensation and shall be governed by the university's established policies regarding overload pay.
+Departmental summer employment plans shall be subject to the approval of the appropriate Dean, the chief academic officer and the President-Chancellor.
+Compensation for teaching a full load-nine (9) credit hours or fifteen (15) contact hours-during a summer session will normally be two-ninths of the nine-month salary unless otherwise approved by the Southern University Board of Supervisors.
 Compensation for teaching shall be proportionally based on the number of credit hours or contact hours of the developed courses assigned.

-2. Selection of Chairperson of an Academic Department:
+4.3.B.2 Election of Chairperson of an Academic Department: